Wall displays: products or processes?

 18 May 2017Add to My Folder

-Fe Luton examines how you can give your children ownership of the displays in your setting and complete our display flowchart to find out what your next display should be!
+In this article, Fe Luton examines how you can give your children ownership of the displays in your setting.

 The undercoat – how should displays be prepped, planned and positioned?